 - Female Figure with Bold, Geometric Face and Body Paint

 - 200 BCE–100 BCE

 - 44.8 × 20 × 8.7 cm (17 5/8 × 7 7/8 × 3 7/16 in.)

-- Frederick W. Renshaw Acquisition Fund; restricted gift of Cynthia and Terry E. Perucca, Jamee and Marshall Field, and Helen and Sam Zell; Edward Johnson, Grant J. Pick Purchase, and Henry Horner Straus Memorial funds; restricted gift of Lynn and Allen Turner; African and Amerindian Curator’s Discretionary Fund
+- Frederick W. Renshaw Acquisition Fund; purchased with funds provided by Cynthia and Terry E. Perucca, Jamee and Marshall Field, and Helen and Sam Zell; Edward Johnson, Grant J. Pick Purchase, and Henry Horner Straus Memorial funds; purchased with funds provided by Lynn and Allen Turner; African and Amerindian Curator’s Discretionary Fund